1970 United States Senate election in New York: Appointment

 On March 16, 1968, Kennedy announced that he would seek the presidential nomination of the Democratic Party for the 1968 presidential election.
 After winning four primaries, Kennedy was assassinated by Sirhan Sirhan in Los Angeles, California, on June 6.

 Kennedy's death left a vacancy in the United States Senate that would be filled through an appointment by Governor Nelson Rockefeller.
 John W. Gardner, John Lindsay, Burke Marshall, C. Douglas Dillon, Charles Goodell, Ogden Reid, and Whitney Young were considered as possible candidates for the appointment.
-On August 11, a spokesman for Rockfeller stated that the main choices for the appointment were Gardner, Goodell, and Reid.
+On August 11, a spokesman for Rockefeller stated that the main choices for the appointment were Gardner, Goodell, and Reid.
 On September 10, Rockefeller appointed Goodell, a member of the House of Representatives from the 38th congressional district, to fill the vacancy.

 On July 16, 1968, Joseph A. Valenti filed a lawsuit in the Western District Court against Governor Rockefeller, attempting to have a special election held during the 1968 election cycle, rather than the 1970 election cycle.
 Randolph Phillips and George Backer filed similar lawsuits in the Southern District Court on July 17, and July 19.
 On January 20, 1969, the Southern District Court dismissed their cases, allowing for Goodell to serve the remainder of Kennedy's term until a regular election was held in 1970.